hiedt/difs/README.md

 # DIFS - DO IT FROM SCRATCH

-Everything I learn is coded from scratch and store here for later review.
+Everything I learn is coded from scratch 100% and store here for later review.
 Please rate a star if you find anything useful.

 ## FINISHED

-Check README.md in each folder for more details
+Check README.md in each folder for more details about:

+### Traditional machine learning algorithms

-- [x] Linear regression
+- [x] Linear regression (extend) => Compare **regression** with **interpolation**
 - [x] Logistic regression
 - [x] Decision tree
 - [x] Softmax regression
+- [x] k-Nearest Neighbor

 ## TODO

-### AI/ML

-- [ ] Image recognition with conventional CNN (Log Loss) vs Distance Metrics Loss
-- [ ] Object detection & object tracking with Yolov3 + DeepSORT

-### Simple web app with

-- [ ] MSPK
-- [ ] MERN
-- [ ] Elasticpy
-- [ ] RedisML